How fast is Algolia?

 Really fast.
-Most of our search queries take from 1ms to 20ms to be processed.
+Most of our search queries take from 1 to 20 milliseconds to process.
 That’s up to 200 times faster than our competitors.

-That said, query performance depends on many factors from the size of the data you’re searching through to how CPU-intensive a query is (for example, some features such as geo-sorting and distinct are more “expensive”).
+That said, query performance depends on many factors, from the size of the data you’re searching through to how CPU-intensive a query is.
+For example, features like geo-sorting and distinct are more “expensive”.

-Our ability to achieve unparalleled speed relies on a multitude of features, many of which are outlined in this blog post.
-For instance, the Algolia engine handles the vast majority of computation at indexing time, as opposed to at query time.
+Our ability to achieve unparalleled speed relies on a multitude of features, many of which we outlined in this blog post.
+For instance, the Algolia engine handles the vast majority of computation at indexing time, as opposed to query time.
 Beyond this, we control the full stack end-to-end.
-We’ve obsessed over every detail, from obtaining high quality infrastructure (bare-metal servers!) to crafting our own Ubuntu-based OS painstakingly modified for search engine performance.
+We’ve obsessed over every detail, from obtaining high-quality infrastructure (bare-metal servers) to crafting our own Ubuntu-based operating system, painstakingly modified for search engine performance.